appium/appium-xcuitest-driver/README.md

 keyboardPrediction | boolean | Changes the 'Predictive' preference in _Keyboards_ setting.
-Defaults to `false`. nativeWebTap | boolean | See the description of the corresponding capability. nativeWebTapStrict | boolean | See the description of the corresponding capability. useJSONSource | boolean | See the description of the corresponding capability.
+Defaults to `false`. nativeWebTap | boolean | See the description of the corresponding capability. nativeWebTapStrict | boolean | See the description of the corresponding capability. nativeWebTapTabBarVisible | nullable boolean | Bypass finding whether the existence of the _**tab bar**_ before tapping on the element.
+It could make native web tap faster.
+If it's `true`, tab bar offset will be added without checking the existence of the tab bar.
+It's `false`, the tab bar offset will be `zero`.
+If you want to leave Appium to check and measure the tab bar offset, don't set or set `null`.
+Only applicable if `nativeWebTap` and `nativeWebTapStrict` is enabled. `null` by default. nativeWebTapSmartAppBannerVisible | nullable boolean | The same as `nativeWebTapTabBarVisible`, this keyword will bypass finding whether the existence of the _**smart app banner**_.
+_useJSONSource | boolean | See the description of the corresponding capability.

 ## Element Location